Top

 Large USD denominations are exchanged at a higher rate.

 Euro can be reasonably changed in Yangon.
-Therefore it may be

 Is